 Students taking an online course do NOT need to provide proof of health insurance.

-International students who enroll in an online course may need to pay an international shipping fee to cover the additional expenses of shipping lab supplies outside the U.S. This can be up to $350 depending upon the actual cost of shipping.
+International students who enroll in an online course may need to pay an international shipping fee to cover the additional expenses of shipping lab supplies outside the U.S. Please see Lab Kits for Online Courses on the Enrollment Process page for more information.

-Students who require a visa to attend Explore Engineering Innovation (In-Person) should plan to also pay for visa applications, SEVIS, and shipping fees.
+Students who require a visa to attend Explore Engineering Innovation (In-Person) should plan to also pay for visa applications and SEVIS, as well as for travel to and from the course location.